List of pharaohs deified during lifetime: Pharaohs deified during their lifetime

 This deification is analogous to how for ancient Egyptian nonroyals, to be posthumously deified was a form of honorific exaltation, as nonroyals were generally not posthumously deified.
-Out of the hundreds of pharaohs of the indigenous ancient Egypt dynasties, four are confirmed to have been deified during their lifetime.
+Out of the hundreds of pharaohs of the indigenous ancient Egypt dynasties, four are confirmed to have been deified during their lifetime (statistical rarity no more than approximately 2%).
 All four cults had established worship occurring at Nubia, not just in Egypt.